lukkrim/cse15l-lab-reports/lab3/lab3.md

 ## Part 2 - Researching Command
 **Grep Command**<br>
-grep -i, --ignore-case: "Perform case insensitive matching.
-By default, grep is case sensitive." grep -r, --recursive: "Recursively search subdirectories listed."
+`grep -i`, --ignore-case: "Perform case insensitive matching.
+By default, grep is case sensitive."<br>
+`grep -r`, --recursive: "Recursively search subdirectories listed."<br>
+`grep -o`, --only-matching: "Prints only the matching part of the lines."<br>

+**Source**<br>
+I managed to these 4 intersting commnad line options of `grep` by using `man grep` in the terminal.